Kevin-Seligmann/inception/project/USER_DOC.md

 Detailed documentation about Wordpress can be found at its website wordpress.org/documentation/

-### Redis

-Redis is a in-memory database.
-It's a non-relational model whose adventage is being faster than relational databases, while consuming system memory.
-It's used to provide a cache service to the wordpress website, allowing for fast access to cached data.

-This service, while being optional, is useful to optizime the time expended on regular database queries and allowing for a better website experience.

-### Adminer

-Adminer is an administration panel for databases, it works as a website built in PHP and served on a configured port (/adminer.php ???).

-The access credentials can be found on the .env file inside the srcs folder, those are the MariaDB user credentials.

-It's not recommended to access as an end-user/administrator.
-It's adviced to modify data through the wordpress website or contact a developer.

-### Vsftpd

-Vsftpd is a FTP deamon (Service) used to transfer or download files from the server.
-It's useful to transfer data to the wordpress site like images, videos, documents, etc.

-A FTP client is necessary to consume the service through the exposed port.

-Detailed information can be found on the docker-compose file or it dockerfile folder.

-### Mailhog

-LA VERDAD ES QUE NO ME ACUERDO :)

-## Project initialization/stopage
+# Project initialization/stopage

 This sections asumes the host is configured correctly and built.
 If that's not the case, read the DEV_DOC.md document or contact a developer.

-### Project initialization
+## Project initialization

-On the root of the project, the command 'docker compose up' or its alias 'make up' should start an stoped project.
+On the root of the project, the command 'docker compose --project-directory "/project/srcs" up -d' or its alias 'make up' should start an stoped project.

-### Project stopage
+## Project stopage

-On the root of the project, the command 'docker compose down' or its alias 'make down' should stop an ongoing project.
+On the root of the project, the command '--project-directory "/project/srcs" up stop' or its alias 'make stop' should stop an ongoing project.

+## Project starting (After stop)

+On the root of the project, the command 'docker compose --project-directory "/project/srcs" start' or its alias 'make start' should restart the project

-### Project restart
+## Project rebuild

-On the root of the project, the command 'docker compose restart' or its alias 'make restart' should restart the project
+On the root of the project, the command 'docker compose --project-directory "/project/srcs" up --build -d' or its alias 'make rebuild' should restart the project

-## Website administration
+# Website administration

-The website will be accesible through a browser via IP '127.0.0.1:443 on development/test host' or more conveniently through a hostname 'kseligma.42.fr:443 on development/test host'.
+The website will be accesible through a browser via 'https://127.0.0.1:443 on development/test host' or more conveniently through a hostname 'https://login.42.fr:443 on development/test host'.

-Login in with the administrator account (See Credentials administration) provides access to the admin panel at /admin ????????/
+Login in with the administrator account (See Credentials administration) provides access to the admin panel at /wp-admin.php

-Login in with the mariadb credentials, it's possible to access the adminer panel at /adminer.php???.
-It's recommended to use the help of a developer if any change is necessary through this method.

-## Credentials administration
+# Credentials administration

 Inside the 'srcs' folder on the root of the project, a file .env can be modified to set the credentials.
 To make sure to apply the changes, the project might need to be rebuilt.

-- Credential 1 ...
-- Credential 2 ...
+WP_USER_USERNAME=...

+WP_USER_PASSWORD=...

+WP_USER_EMAIL=...

+WP_ADMIN_USERNAME=...

+WP_ADMIN_PASSWORD=...

+WP_ADMIN_EMAIL=...

+WP_URL=...

+WP_TITLE=...

-## Service administration
+# Service administration

-CREO QUE ES 'DOCKER COMPOSE LS', PERO TESTEAR INSTALADO
+You can check the services are running correctly with the command 'docker compose ls'.
+It will list the service and you must identify the services of this application.
+The list of services should say that each service is 'running' or 'healthy'.